Mars from Viking Mission

-This page is about a possible error in the standard view of physics that relates to the pressure on the surface of Mars.
+This page is to assist people working on spacecraft that are intending to land on, or enter a low orbit around, Mars.
+It is about a math error that relates to the pressure on the surface of Mars.

 At sea level, Earth has an atmospheric pressure of 14.7 PSI (pounds per square inch).

 This atmosphere allows life as we know it to exist on our planet.
 Without the atmosphere there would be no liquid water on the surface of our planet and plants would not grow.
 If you went outside, your blood would boil and there would be no air to breathe.

 Before the Viking spacecraft landed on Mars in 1976, it was thought that the atmospheric pressure of Mars was somewhere between 0.4 PSI and 4.4 PSI.
 When the Viking spacecraft landed, the pressure sensor appeared to indicate that the atmospheric pressure on the surface of Mars was 0.09 PSI.